openmcp-project/docs/docs/users/getting-started/03-configure.md

 ### Prerequisites

-In order to install any of the below offerings, their `ProviderConfig` object must exist in your onboarding cluster.
+In order to install any of the below offerings, their `ProviderConfig` object must exist in your platform cluster.
 Each service will have a specific `ProviderConfig` object that you can get from the service provider's repository.
-Please contact your onboarding cluster administrator to install the necessary configurations and the `ServiceProvider` objects.
+Please contact your platform owner to install the necessary configurations and the `ServiceProvider` objects.

 :::warning Name Matching
 For each of these providers, the `name` of the managed service object **must** match your ControlPlane object's name.
 This ensures a single ControlPlane cannot have multiple installations of the same provider.